wavefrontHQ/docs/pages/doc/access.md

 Super Admins or users with the **Accounts** permission who need finer-grained control can manage access on a per-object basis.
 We currently support access control for dashboards and alerts.

 {% include note.html content="Permission and access control are additive.
-To make changes to a dashboard, you must have the **Dashboards** permission and View and Modify access for that dashboard" %}
+To make changes to a dashboard, you must have the **Dashboards** permission and View and Modify access for that dashboard." %}

 {% include tip.html content="In addition to access control, we also support [metrics security policy rules](metrics_security.html) which allow fine-grained control over which users can see which metrics." %}